dihedron/dihedron-uhttpd/README.md

-dihedron-commons
+dihedron-uhttpd
 ================

-This project contains a set of common utilities which can be (re-)used across Java projects.
-Some utilities help circumvent problems with the Java6 API, some others try to make the use of certain Java features easier, and some provide a basic set of more complex functionalities (called "patterns").
+This project contains a micro web-container; it purpose s to provide an extermely lightweight HTTP protocol interpreter, to be used whenever an application needs to provide web resources without being encumbered by massive "pro" web containers.